Non-Communicable Diseases: A Major Burden

-NCDs are becoming highly prevalent worldwide due to increased life expectancy and other complex mechanisms such as urbanisation.
-Also known as chronic diseases, NCDs are usually long-lasting and the result of a combination of genetic, physiological, environmental and behavioural factors.
-Major NCDs include cardiovascular diseases, cancer, chronic respiratory diseases and diabetes.
+Non-communicable diseases (NCDs) are becoming increasingly prevalent worldwide, driven by increased life expectancy and other complex mechanisms such as urbanisation.
+Also known as chronic diseases, NCDs are usually long-lasting and result from a combination of genetic, physiological, environmental and behavioural factors.
+Major NCDs include cardiovascular disease, cancer, chronic respiratory disease and diabetes.
 NCDs disproportionately affect people in low- and middle-income countries, where more than three-quarters of global NCD deaths occur [WHO].
-They are a major burden on household and government budgets and a poverty risk.
-Primary prevention of NCDs and access to affordable treatment are therefore crucial to addressing the NCD epidemic.
+They are a major burden on household and national budgets and a risk of poverty.
+Primary prevention of NCDs and access to affordable treatment are therefore crucial to tackling the NCD epidemic.

 Focus on Environmental and Lifestyle Risk Factors

-Swiss TPH focuses on understanding the impact of environmental and lifestyle risk factors in the etiology and progression of NCDs.
-Policy activities evaluate the potential of structural prevention to slow the NCD epidemic.
+Swiss TPH focuses on understanding the impact of environmental and lifestyle risk factors on the aetiology and progression of NCDs.
+Policy activities assess the potential of structural prevention to slow the NCD epidemic.